 Making a Claim

-For those who have suffered an overseas accident or holiday illness * your first port of call is to seek medical attention.
+People who have suffered an overseas accident your first port of call is to seek medical attention.
 For an injury sustained while on holiday it is very important that you go to a doctor to be checked out.
-For those who have suffered an illness on holiday *, seek medical attention for yourself and also anybody travelling with you, just in case they have been subjected to the same illness you have.
-Try to ignore the fact that you are on holiday in an unfamiliar environment with unfamiliar medical and legal systems, do not wait until you get home to go to a doctor.
+Those who have suffered an illness on holiday *, should seek medical attention for yourself and also anybody travelling with you.
+This is just in case they have been subjected to the same illness you have.
+Try to ignore the fact that you are on holiday in an unfamiliar environment with unfamiliar medical and legal systems.
+Do not wait until you get home to go to a doctor.

 Once you have sought medical attention, there are some steps that you should follow: